awsdocs/aws-sam-developer-guide/doc_source/sam-property-api-lambdarequestauthorizer.md

 ```

 ## Properties<a name="sam-property-api-lambdarequestauthorizer-properties"></a>

+ `AuthorizationScopes`   <a name="sam-api-lambdarequestauthorizer-authorizationscopes"></a>
+List of authorization scopes for this authorizer\.
+*Type*: List
+*Required*: No
+*CloudFormation Compatibility*: This property is unique to AWS SAM and does not have an AWS CloudFormation equivalent\.

  `FunctionArn`   <a name="sam-api-lambdarequestauthorizer-functionarn"></a>
 Specify the function arn of the Lambda function which gives the authorization to Api